Water covers more than 70 percent of the planet’s surface. What rules apply in the world’s oceans and seas?

 After much debate, the rule emerged that coastal countries could have sovereignty control only in a narrow band of water close to their shoreline, called a “territorial sea.”
 Beyond that, the “high seas” were declared free for all and belonging to none.

 For a long time, territorial seas stretched as far as a state could exercise control from land.
 That was linked to the distance of a cannon shot fired from shore.
-This was considered to be about 3 nautical miles.
-More recently, with the negotiation of the 1982 United Nations Law of the Sea Convention, the allowed breadth of a territorial sea claim was extended to 12 nautical miles.
+This was considered to be about 3 nautical miles (5.6 kilometers).
+With the negotiation of the 1982 United Nations Law of the Sea Convention, the allowed breadth of a territorial sea claim was extended to 12 nautical miles (22 kilometers).

 So what are ‘international waters’ then?